OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_700.md

 In this lab, you will take a look at how to set up replication from MySQL DB to Oracle Database using Classic Goldengate for MySQL and Goldengate Microservices architecture.

 This lab supports the following use cases:

--       Setting up GoldenGate for MySQL .
+-       Setting up GoldenGate for MySQL.
 -       Setting up Replication in GoldenGate Microservices architecture for Oracle PDB ( OGGOOW182 ).

 ## Objectives